ddemidov/amgcl/README.md

 This is a simple and generic AMG hierarchy builder (and a work in progress).
 May be used as a standalone solver or as a preconditioner.
 CG and BiCGStab iterative solvers are provided.
-Solvers from from [ViennaCL][ViennaCL] are supported as well.
+Solvers from [ViennaCL][ViennaCL] are supported as well.

 [VexCL][VexCL], [ViennaCL][ViennaCL], or [Eigen][Eigen] matrix/vector